matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 ![Skills Ontario 2009 Gold Medal.
 OTSC stands for Ontario Technical Skills Competition.](/images/blog/00064/skills_ontario_gold_medal_side_01.jpg)

+A few weeks later I was mailed several documents from Skills Ontario acknowledging my participation in the competition.
+I was also sent several items from sponsors of the competition, including tools and other things related to my trade.
+I still have all of those items today, they are a great reminder of that day.

 In a crazy, it's a small world situation, I ended up working at the same company with another competitor for a short time.
 We didn't compete in the same year, but while I was going through everything for this post, I realized that I worked with someone who also competed in the IT and Network Support competition.
 We never directly worked together as he was in a different department at the company, but it was a crazy coincidence and I wish I had known it at the time.

 ### What Were the Next Steps? ###